 Microsoft Pulls the Plug on Free Office Live Domains

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Chat boards are rumbling and grumbling with the news that Microsoft is going to make customers who signed up for free custom domains with Office Live Small Business start paying $14.95 a year as of Oct.
+Opinions expressed by Entrepreneur contributors are their own.Chat boards are rumbling and grumbling with the news that Microsoft is going to make customers who signed up for free custom domains with Office Live Small Business start paying $14.95 a year as of Oct.
 1. This despite the fact that its site still encourages small business owners to "Get a free web site and more."
 But few have bothered to ask Microsoft what's up.
 Turns out it's not quite as sweeping of a change as you might think.